gagdiez/hot-omni-docs/README.md

 ---

+## Hot Omni Tokens representations on Near Intents

+### NEAR

+When user deposits tokens from NEAR chains to Hot Bridge the user's balance is replenished with tokens of the format `nep141:wrap.near`.

+### Other chains

+For deposits from non-NEAR chains the user's balance on Near Intents is replenished with tokens which have format like `nep245:v2_1.omni.hot.tg:1111_3twhsFNJUtm8vS2g3NH1LVdQbwcYo4FaypDmUcwdSfuR1fd`.
+Here we have:
+- `nep245:v2_1.omni.hot.tg:` is the prefix pointing that token is related to Hot Bridge
+- `1111` - chain id within Hot Bridge
+- `3twhsFNJUtm8vS2g3NH1LVdQbwcYo4FaypDmUcwdSfuR1fd` is the base58 encoded token address.

+---

 ## Deposit

-The `Hot Omni Bridge` deposits tokens directly into the [NEAR Intents](https://app.near-intents.org/) smart contract (`<address.near>`).
-This allows users to ....
+The Omni SDK allows users smoothly deposit tokens from different chains into the [NEAR Intents](https://app.near-intents.org/) smart contract (`intents.near`) on NEAR.

 ### NEAR

-Depositing tokens from NEAR requires calling `bridge.near.depositToken` method, and passing the following parameters:
+Depositing tokens process from NEAR interacts directly with `intents.near` smart contract.

+It requires calling `bridge.near.depositToken` method, and passing the following parameters:
 - `getAddress`: function that returns user's NEAR accountId
 - `getIntentAccount`: function that returns user's NEAR Intent accountId
-- `sendTransaction`: function that sends a transaction on NEAR (see near react hook)
+- `sendTransaction`: function that sends a transaction on NEAR (see [the near react hook](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/hooks/near.ts#L82))
 - `amount`: amount of tokens (without denomanation), e.g. 1000 for 0.001 USDT (usdt.tether-token.near)
-- `token`: token contract, eg. usdt.tether-token.near
+- `token`: token contract, eg. `usdt.tether-token.near`.

 ```js
 const nearSigner = useNearWallet();